 Psoriasis, on the other hand, is an autoimmune condition that causes the body to overproduce skin cells.
 This can lead to the formation of scaly patches on the skin.

-While the research on stress and skin health is still in its early stages, it’s worth considering how chronic stress might be impacting your skin.
-If you think stress might be a factor in your dry skin, start by taking a closer look at your lifestyle and habits.
+While the research on stress and skin health is still in its early stages, it’s worth considering how chronic stress might impact your skin.
+If you think stress might be a factor in your dry skin, start by closely examining your lifestyle and habits.
 Check out our other blog posts for more tips on how to improve your skin health.
 Thanks for reading!